-A report of satisfactory progress is required by November each year so that the Graduate Research Centre can re-enrol you for the following year and continue any scholarship payments.
-If you fail to complete a review you will not be re-enrolled
+The SP5 review of progress is required by the end of November each year so that the Graduate Research Centre can re-enrol you for the following year and continue any scholarship payments.
+If you fail to complete a review you will not be re-enrolled.

-The Graduate Research Centre will send you a reminder email when the planning and review sessions are due so make sure you check your emails regularly
+The Graduate Research Centre will send you a reminder email when the planning and review sessions are due, so make sure you check your student email regularly.

-It is your responsibility to ensure that the planning and review takes place on time by making appointments with your supervisor/s and the Research Degree Coordinator or Research Education Portfolio Leader.
+You need to ensure that the planning and review takes place on time by making appointments with your supervisor/s and the Research Degree Coordinator or Research Education: Portfolio Leader.

 Changing your project

 Sometimes research projects change direction.
 For example, information that your research uncovers may not be what you expected when you wrote your research proposal, and may have implications for the entire direction of your project.

 This is not a bad thing (it would be a rather boring research program if all the results were completely as expected), but it may mean you have to alter your proposed activities for the following months.

 For example, you may need to plan additional field or laboratory work, or arrange to visit an interstate or overseas library or gallery to examine other works you have discovered.
 If you are adding new research activities to your planning, you may need to delete others so that you can keep to your time commitment.

 Revisiting your research proposal and Statement of Agreement